MrRafalGlowacki/calculator_in_C-/README.md

 # calculator_in_C#
-My first easy program to learn C#
+My first easy program to learn C#.
 Compiled build You can find in /bin/Debug/net8.0/